Update methods¶

 -

-argocd directly modifies the Argo CD Application resource, either using Kubernetes or via Argo CD API, depending on Argo CD Image Updater's configuration.
+argocd directly modifies the Argo CD Application resource, using Kubernetes API, depending on Argo CD Image Updater's configuration.

 -